PyFilesystem3/pyfilesystem3/docs/source/extension.rst

 =====================

-Once a filesystem has been implemented, it can be integrated with other applications and projects using PyFilesystem.
+Once a filesystem has been implemented, it can be integrated with other applications and projects using PyFilesystem3.

 Naming Convention